Frequently asked questions

 Why aren’t RGCC tests offered by my healthcare provider?

 RGCC’s tests are at the cutting-edge of medical science and are not currently offered by healthcare providers.
 Health providers, such as the NHS, are trialling genetic testing to diagnose and treat cancer.
 In the future, it is likely that genetic testing will be offered by all healthcare providers.
 At RGCC, we believe that everyone should be able to experience the benefits of personalised medicine.
 Our range of genetic tests is currently available in 23 countries through the RGCC Network of healthcare professionals.
-To find your nearest RGCC registered clinician, send us a message via our website or book a consultation with an RGCC Network clinician via the app using our Consultations facility.
+To find your nearest RGCC registered clinician, send us a message via our website.

 Are RGCC’s tests accredited?